asciamanna/asciamanna.github.io/_drafts/misconceptions-of-pair-programming.md

 tags: ['pair programming', 'extreme programming']
 ---

-Pair programming has increased in awareness over the years since its inclusion in eXtreme Programming (XP) as one of the twelve core XP practices.
+Pair programming has increased in awareness over the last 20 years since its inclusion in eXtreme Programming (XP).
 Despite this increase in awareness, it remains misunderstood and under utilized by agile software teams.
 In this post, I am going to describe some misconceptions of pair programming.
 Then, in a follow-up post, I will discuss its benefits and how to encourage the practice in organizations that have doubts about its merits.

 I recommend pair programming as an essential practice for modern development teams.
 By dispelling some of the myths and misconceptions and focusing on its benefits, it will hopefully encourage more organizations to master this practice.